 If you change your mind

-If you change your mind, you can decline any offers you receive and look out for course vacancies through clearing.
+If you change your mind, you can decline any offers you receive and look out for course vacancies through Clearing.

 No UCAS?